Second Battle of Lexington: Price enters Missouri and Union response

 To the west, the Department of Kansas was commanded by Major General Samuel R. Curtis.
-Curtis had roughly 7,000 men in his department, but they were spread over a wide area in operations against Native American tribes.
+Curtis had roughly 7,000 troops in his department, but they were spread over a wide area protecting isolated settlements on the western frontier from raids by Native American tribes.
 Major General James G. Blunt and some of the department's troops were withdrawn from their role in fights against the Cheyenne.
-Along with some troops already stationed along the Missouri-Kansas border, this amounted to about 4,000 men, which made it necessary to also call up the Kansas State Militia to provide additional manpower.
-Curtis informed Governor of Kansas Thomas Carney on September 17 that the situation might warrant the mobilization of the militia The call-up of the militia was delayed by Kansas politics.
+Along with some troops already stationed along the Missouri-Kansas border, this amounted to about 4,000 troops.
+Curtis considered it necessary to call up the Kansas State Militia to provide more manpower and informed Governor of Kansas Thomas Carney on September 17 the situation might warrant the mobilization of the militia.
+The call-up was delayed by Kansas politics.
 Carney and his followers were opposed by United States Senator James H. Lane's faction of the Kansas Republican Party.
-Carney suspected that the militia call-up was a ploy by Curtis to influence the outcome of the 1864 Kansas gubernatorial election by preventing voters who supported Carney's faction from being present at the polls on election day.
-Carney had resisted an October 5 call from Curtis to mobilize the militia, and did not order the mobilization until he telegraphed Rosecrans on October 9, who confirmed that Price's force did indeed pose a threat to Kansas.
-The Kansas militiamen were placed under the command of Major General George Deitzler, who had previous combat experience at the Battle of Wilson's Creek and in the Vicksburg campaign; these militiamen made up the bulk of Curtis's command.
+Carney suspected the militia call-up was a ploy by Curtis to influence the outcome of the 1864 Kansas gubernatorial election by preventing voters who supported Carney's faction from being present at the polls on election day.
+Carney had resisted an October 5 call from Curtis to mobilize the militia, and did not order the mobilization until he telegraphed Rosecrans on October 9, who confirmed Price's force did indeed pose a threat to Kansas.
+The Kansas militiamen were placed under the command of Major General George Deitzler, who had previous combat experience at Wilson's Creek and in the Vicksburg campaign; these militiamen made up the bulk of Curtis's command.